2iStudio/PhotoMover/README.md

 ---

 *CAUTION*

 This software is windows form application which made with Visual Studio and **you need .NET 6.0**

 Please use this at your own lisk.
 Then, I'm beginner of programing and not good English speaker.

-So, when you notice the bug, not good English or anything, please let me it on twitter(@2iStudio048)
+So, when you notice the bug, English mistakes, or anything, please let me it on twitter(@2iStudio048)